 An example of this would be teaching piano classes.
 You would be looking for locals to take those classes and most likely pay you under the table, which would be taking business away from local piano teachers.

-However, if you are an online English teacher that only teaches Chinese students, that doesn’t negatively affect any local businesses.
+However, if you are an online English teacher who only teaches students in China, that doesn’t negatively affect any local businesses.

-I hope this helps you decide to move abroad!
+I hope this helps you make your final decision to move abroad.
 Living abroad is one of the best decisions I’ve ever made and I hope it will be for you, too!